Couple sitting on a couch together.

 The first component of the plan is to determine how much you’ll actually need to save.
 You can strategize by looking at the homes in your target area for homeownership.
 Consider the prices and decide what would be the right budget for your homeownership dreams and your finances.

 Once you have an idea of how much you plan to spend on your home purchase, consider your loan options to see what size down payment you’ll need.
-If you are considering a fixed-rate conventional loan, you may be able to put down as little as 3%.
-That would lead to a down payment of $6,000 on a $200,000 house.
+If you’re considering a fixed-rate conventional loan, you may be able to put down as little as 3%.
+For instance, that would lead to a down payment of $6,000 on a $200,000 house.

-Consider exploring our mortgage calculator if you aren’t sure how much you’ll need to put down on your new home.
-With a number in mind, it’s time to set aside money in your budget for this goal each and every month.
+Consider exploring our mortgage calculator if you aren’t sure how much you’ll need for closing costs and a down payment on your new home.
+With a number in mind, it’s time to set aside money in your budget for a down payment goal each and every month.

 2. Increase Your Income

-Even with a budget in place, you might find that there is simply not enough money available to allocate toward your down payment fund.
-Unfortunately, that’s normal when you are looking at buying a home.
+Even with a budget in place, you might find that there is simply not enough money available to quickly allocate toward your down payment fund.

-Most prospective home buyers have to get creative and boost their income in order to increase their savings.
+Some prospective home buyers might need to get creative and boost their income in order to increase their savings in a short amount of time.
 There are lots of ways to make extra cash, including working overtime, selling unused items, taking on a second job or finding a side hustle.
 You could also negotiate for a raise at your current job, too.

 Though it might take some brainstorming to find the right source of extra income for you, the extra effort will be worth it when you make your dream of homeownership a reality.